FRANC: A Lightweight Framework for High-Quality Code Generation: Framework Evaluation

 \subsection{Prompts Creation}

-To answer our RQs, we retrieved prompts from existing code generation benchmarks ~\cite{hao2022aixbench,yu2023codereval,2023multilingual,chen2021codex,siddiq2022seceval} that have been used by many prior works~\cite{siddiq2023exploring, NEURIPS2022_5762c579, polycoder, dong2023codescore,fakhoury2023generating,li2023skcoder}.
-We also \textit{created} our own set of prompts based on questions from StackOverflow.
-These prompts instruct the code generation models to generate a method/function's body based on the context in the docstring/JavaDoc and the method/function's signature.
-We explain below each benchmark dataset used and our own dataset, which we refer to as \textbf{\soEval}.
+To answer our RQs, we retrieved prompts from four existing code generation benchmarks ~\cite{hao2022aixbench,yu2023codereval,2023multilingual,chen2021codex,siddiq2022seceval} that have been used by many prior works~\cite{siddiq2023exploring, NEURIPS2022_5762c579, polycoder, dong2023codescore,fakhoury2023generating,li2023skcoder}.
+We also \textit{created} our own set of prompts based on questions from StackOverflow (which we refer to as \textbf{\textsc{SoEval}}).
+The prompts in these benchmarks instruct the code generation models to generate a method/function's body based on the context in the docstring/JavaDoc and the method/function's signature.
+Below, we explain each benchmark used and our own benchmark.

 \begin{itemize}[leftmargin=*,label=-,noitemsep,topsep=0pt] \item \textsc{\textbf{AixBench}}~\cite{hao2022aixbench} is a benchmark dataset that contains \textbf{175} prompts to evaluate the generation of Java code.
 The natural language description in the prompts is written in English and Chinese.
 We extracted \textbf{175} Java prompts with descriptions written in English.